 On a core internship, you’ll also take on additional leadership tasks and play a meaningful role in GVI’s on-site organisational operations.
 These may include:

-And, if you're looking to gain a more specialised professional development experience, you can choose to take part in a career internship.
+If you’re looking for a more specialised career development experience, you can choose to take part in a career internship.
 This type of opportunity means that you’ll up your collaboration with partner organisations on marine conservation tasks – like coastal conservation, dive training, coral reef research or marine conservation education.

 If you’re clear on the position you’re headed for in marine conservation and want to boost your employability potential, then a career internship is your best bet.
 And since you’ll have the chance to work with local and international partners (virtually or in person) and connect with career interns in other GVI locations, conservation career internships offer ample opportunity to gain a breadth of field experience, collaborate on conservation activities, and build your professional network.